 In addition to accretive acquisitions, a meaningful contributor to our future growth comes from the rent increases built into our leases, a significant portion of which is tied to inflation.

 Given renewed expectations for higher inflation, I’ll take a moment to provide a little extra detail on our rent escalations.
-99% of our ABR is generated by leases with some form of built-in rent increases.
-61% of ABR comes from leases tied to inflation.
-So if we enter a period of sustained inflation, we remain very well positioned for it to flow through as incremental rent growth.
+Leases generate 99% of our ABR with some form of built-in rent increases.
+In addition, 61% of ABR comes from leases tied to inflation.
+So if we enter a period of sustained inflation, we remain very well-positioned for it to flow through as incremental rent growth.

-Of our leases with rent increases tied to inflation, the majority, representing 38% of total ABR, is based on uncapped CPI with the largest category being those tied to U.S. CPI.
-The other 23% of ABR that’s tied to inflation includes leases with floors and/or caps, which we refer to as CPI-based.
-Within this category, the average floor is around 1.5% on an annualized basis and the average cap is approximately 3%.
+Of our leases with rent increases tied to inflation, the majority, representing 38% of total ABR, is based on uncapped CPI, with the largest category being those tied to U.S. CPI.
+The other 23% of ABR tied to inflation includes leases with floors and caps, which we refer to as CPI-based.
+The average floor is around 1.5% on an annualized basis within this category, and the average cap is approximately 3%.

 In an inflationary environment, if our 3% caps become relevant, it would likely mean that we would be achieving substantially higher same-store rent growth than we are today.
 For now, however, the floors continue to be more relevant than the caps as drivers of annual growth in our leases.